Transfer Application Requirements

 Your personal statement should describe your background, goals, and reasons for requesting to transfer.
 You should include any information that you feel will assist the Admissions Committee in making their decision.

 You need to submit your current law school transcript with all final grades from the previous semester listed.
+We will accept an official transcript or an unofficial transcript obtained from your online student portal.

 An Early Action applicant must submit a transcript that includes all Fall semester grades.
 In addition, an applicant must have at least 3 reported grades on their Fall semester transcript to apply Early Action.
 Mid-term grades that are not reported on a transcript will not meet this requirement.